 Shana can be easily distracted and inflexible about routines.
 Her room is very disorganized and meals are difficult since she’s particular about her food and doesn’t like to hear other people chew.
-Bedtime and morning routines often deteriorate into yelling matches if she’s not getting what she wants immediately and she procrastinates about cleaning her room for months at a time.
-Life at home with her parents and two older siblings is marked by tension, arguments and disappointment which nobody likes.
-Can you relate?
+Bedtime and morning routines often deteriorate into yelling matches if she’s not getting what she wants immediately.
+In addition, she procrastinates about cleaning her room for months at a time.
+Life at home with her parents and two older siblings is marked by tension, arguments and disappointment, which nobody likes.

-Although the basic diagnostic criteria for ADHD are the same for all genders, ADHD often looks different for females.
+Although the basic diagnostic criteria for ADHD are the same for all genders, ADHD often looks different for females than it does for males.
 While you may see signs of physical and verbal impulsivity and hyperactivity in your daughter, you are just as likely to see silliness or spaciness, shyness, daydreaming, perfectionism, anxiety, forgetfulness, emotional dysregulation, trouble making and keeping friends and picking at themselves.

-Of course, everybody with ADHD has serious executive functioning challenges that outnumber their personal strengths.
-While they can pay attention and focus well on things that interest or come easily to them, it’s their difficulties with uninteresting, unpleasant tasks where their ADHD brains struggle.
+While girls with ADHD can pay attention and focus well on things that interest or come easily to them, it’s their difficulties with uninteresting, unpleasant tasks where their ADHD brains struggle.
 Some deficits may be more obvious than others.
 Kendra gets to school on time but can’t keep your bedroom organized or meet deadlines for assignment.
 Zara gets her work done but is distracted so easily that it takes her twice as long as it should.

 Ashamed of their difficulties and overwhelmed by frustration or fear about possible negative outcomes, some girls with ADHD will do anything to avoid disappointing friends and family, including themselves.
 Their challenges with verbal expression, auditory processing or verbal control make it harder for them socially.
-Girls are raised to define themselves through their relationships and when they misread cues, don’t hear what someone is saying because they are distracted or struggle to express themselves, they aren’t able to relate to their peers with the expected verbal connections.
+Girls are often conditioned to believe that they define themselves through their relationships.
+So when girls with ADHD misread cues or don’t hear what someone is saying because they are distracted or struggle to express themselves, they have a much harder time relating to their peers with the expected verbal connections.

 Here are some ways that you can support girls with ADHD in your life: